mrolims/pynamicalsys/docs/source/index.rst

-PyCandy: A Python toolkit for chaotic analysis and dynamical systems
+pynamicalsys: A Python toolkit for chaotic analysis and dynamical systems
 ====================================================================

    *A fast, flexible, and user-friendly toolkit for analyzing chaotic systems and dynamical behaviors in Python.*

-Welcome to **PyCandy**'s documentation!
-This is the official documentation for **PyCandy**, a Python toolkit for chaotic analysis and dynamical systems.
+Welcome to **pynamicalsys**'s documentation!
+This is the official documentation for **pynamicalsys**, a Python toolkit for chaotic analysis and dynamical systems.
 Here, you will find everything you need to get started, from installation instructions to detailed API references.

 Overview
 --------

-**PyCandy** is designed to provide a fast, flexible, and user-friendly environment for analyzing **nonlinear dynamical systems**.
+**pynamicalsys** is designed to provide a fast, flexible, and user-friendly environment for analyzing **nonlinear dynamical systems**.
 It is designed for students, researchers, educators, and enthusiasts who want to explore the world of chaos and dynamical systems.
-Beyond standard tools like trajectory generation and Lyapunov exponents calculation, PyCandy includes advanced features such as
+Beyond standard tools like trajectory generation and Lyapunov exponents calculation, pynamicalsys includes advanced features such as

 - **Linear dependence index** for chaos detection.
 - **Recurrence plots** and recurrence time statistics.